 Mexico Elects: Tracking the 2024 Presidential Debates

-Claudia Sheinbaum, Xóchitl Gálvez, and Jorge Álvarez Máynez sparred for the first time on April 7.
-AS/COA Online tracks this and upcoming debates.
+Claudia Sheinbaum, Xóchitl Gálvez, and Jorge Álvarez Máynez sparred in three debates.
+AS/COA Online tracks the topics and formats of each.

 Whether debates can make a difference in the outcome of an election is, well, a matter of debate.
 On one hand, the forums can help voters make better-informed decisions at the ballot box and engage with the electoral process in a manner that deepens democracy.
 On the other, many observers contend that unless a candidate has a disastrous performance, debates are unlikely to affect results.

-In the case of Mexico, the question of whether debates matter is unclear in a race where polls give Claudia Sheinbaum of the governing Morena alliance a roughly 25-point lead over her closest rival, Xóchitl Gálvez of the PAN-PRI-PRD opposition coalition.
-A third candidate, MC’s Jorge Álvarez Máynez, lands a distant third with roughly 6 points of support.
+In the case of Mexico, the question of whether debates matter is unclear in a race where polls give Claudia Sheinbaum of the governing Morena alliance a roughly 22-point lead over her closest rival, Xóchitl Gálvez of the PAN-PRI-PRD opposition coalition.
+Another candidate, MC’s Jorge Álvarez Máynez, lands a distant third.

-The three presidential debates take place April 7, April 28*, and May 7 in Mexico City.
+The three presidential debates took place April 7, April 28, and May 19 in Mexico City.
 AS/COA Online summarizes the themes, formats, and outcomes of each forum.

 Learn about Claudia Sheinbaum, Xóchitl Gálvez, and Jorge Álvarez Máynez—the three rivals competing to succeed Andrés Manuel López Obrador.